timrettop/SynoUPS-SController/README.md

-# SynoUPS-SimpleBatteryTester
+# SynoUPS-SimpleController
-A simple script to add battery testing automation to supported Synology NAS's setup with UPS Backups
+A simple tool, (currently only) to add battery testing automation to supported Synology NAS's setup with APC Back UPS.

 Synology DSM's UPS capability does not support periodically testing the UPS battery.
 APC Back UPS models do not have built-in self-testing, so this tool's focus is to do that.

-This script was validated against DSM7 OS with python2 and python3, however it should also with DSM6/python2
+This script was validated against DSM7 OS with python2 and python3, however it should also with DSM6/python2.
+Its tested against an APC Back-UPS Pro 1000S, but should also work with all the other models that are supported by DSM UPS Manager (both USB and SNMP Master Mode)

 ## Howto: